Western-Health-Covid19-Collaboration/wh_covid19_app/CONTRIBUTING.md

 #### iOS

-Initialise an instance of an iOS Simulator or connect physical iOS device, navigate to the cloned repo and run from root:
+For iOS Flutter development you will need to have Xcode v13.3 installed.
+Then initialise an instance of an iOS Simulator or connect physical iOS device, navigate to the cloned repo and run from root:

 ```sh
 # from terminal